bibekanandadatta/JHU-Dissertation-Template/README.md

 - Inside the `\begin{document} ... \end{document}` environment, the title page, and other front matters (abstract, dedication), technical chapters, bibliography chapter, and appendix chapters are added using the `\include{ }` statement.
 There is no separate chapter for TOC, LOT, LOF, etc, and additionally, headers are customized based on the type of chapter (numbered vs. unnumbered).

+- Currently, the chapters are filled with randomly generated text by the `blindtext` package.
+Remove them to get started with your document.

 ### Title page